Saturated fatty acids: structure and examples

 Short chain fatty acids in certain foods

-Short chain saturated fatty acids formic, acetic and propionic acids are uncommon in naturally occurring fats but are present in many food products.
+Formic, acetic and propionic acids are short chain saturated fatty acids uncommon in naturally occurring fats, while they are present in many food products.

 In triacylglycerols of fat milk from cows, sheep and goats they are mainly esterified in the sn-3 position, where sn– indicates stereospecific numbering.